Neil Martin: Sunderland

 £45,000 was the latest transfer fee for the seemingly fearless forward to a club with Jim Baxter on the playing staff.
 Sunderland kept away from relegation during Neil Martin's time at the club.
 His effectiveness was reduced by the club being unable to pair him with the right kind of strike partner.
 Nick Sharkey was maybe his best at Roker Park but departed early in season 1966–67.
-Sharkey was replaced was by the willing but unprolific John O'Hare.
+Sharkey was replaced by the willing but unprolific John O'Hare.
 Martin was never paired there with a nippy poacher able to feed off a brawny centre forward.
-So Martin remained primary goalscorer.
+So Martin remained primarily a goalscorer.

 In 1967 Martin was involved in a game that now has some infamy as being a game with alleged referee bribing by Leeds manager Don Revie.
 After two draws (with Martin scoring in the first game) a second replay went ahead at Boothferry Park in Hull.
 With scores level yet again and the clocking ticking down the Leeds bench are alleged to have given orders for their next player near the Sunderland penalty area to take a dive.
 That man was Jimmy Greenhoff who elaborately went over hitting the deck close to the edge of the box.
 Whistle, penalty, goal – game over.

 After three seasons in the top tier Martin moved again in 1968.